syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-This is how the final output will look like on iOS, Android and Windows Phone devices.
+This is how the final output will look like on iOS, Android, and Windows Phone devices.
 ![](GettingStarted_images/RelativeToBottom.png)